 - Thief of Five Fates: once per one long rest, you can cast the Bane spell using your spell slot.

 Given that Eldritch Blast is Warlock's primary offensive spell, which you will use very often during every fight, it is certainly worth choosing The Agonizing Blast.
 It's worth investing the second point in deception and persuasion skills, which will make it much easier for you to talk to NPCs you encounter.

 After unlocking experience level 3, your hero will receive an additional ability called Pact of the Chain.

 - Pact of the Chain: you earn the loyalty of a familiar, a fey spirit that takes on a form of your choice - it can be an animal, an imp, or a quasit.

-By creating the Warlock character you will be able to choose 2 of the 7 skills available.
+When creating a Wizard, you will be able to choose 2 out of the 7 available skills.
 It should be noted here that some of these may already be assigned because of the chosen race of the hero and cannot be changed.

 - Nature: the protagonist will be able to recall information about the terrain, plants and animals;

 - Investigation: a skill that allows you to extract a lot of valuable information from people, but also from objects;

 - Intimidation: a skill by which your character can include threats during a conversation that will force others to submit to his will;